mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Another highly recommended way to back up your wallet is to generate a mnemonic or seed file [as described below](#a_ms) and memorize it.
-If you have an average or better memory, you'll find memorizing your mnemonic to be surprisingly easy.
-And the peace of mind that comes with knowing that your coins are recoverable **even if you lose all your physical backups** can't be overestimated.
+If you have an average or better memory, you’ll find memorizing your mnemonic to be surprisingly easy.
+And the peace of mind that comes with knowing that your coins are recoverable **even if you lose all your physical backups** can’t be overestimated.

 #### <a name='a_ga'>Generate addresses (offline computer)</a>